 Various zoological institutions hold conferences that provide an environment for zookeepers to network, share ideas and methods, and receive training from leaders in the field.

 It is our goal to send at least one of our chapter members to the National AAZK conference each year, and we offer a scholarship to help cover conference expenses.
 If enough money is raised at our annual rummage sale, we also offer two other scholarships for both travel and non-travel professional development opportunities like professional memberships, webinars, or conferences in the field of zoos/aquaria, wildlife, conservation, animal care, ecology, or interpretation/education in these fields.

-This year, we are offering all three different scholarship options.
-The application deadline for scholarships is June 1, 2019.
+Each year, we offer professional development scholarships.
+Please check back in May for details.
 You must be an active member of both the Redwood Coast AAZK and National AAZK to qualify.
 Details about qualifying professional development opportunities and the requirements of each scholarship are found on the applications.

 Past Scholarship Recipients

 2021 - Lindsey Miller, Avian Behavior Lab annual membership (virtual)

 2020 - Lindsey Miller, Natural Encounters Inc, TEC talk webinars (virtual)

 2020 - Ruth Mock, Animal Training Academy annual membership (virtual)

 2019 - Savanna Schaffer, National AAZK conference in Indianapolis, Indiana